Monday, June 28, 2010

 Although disappointed at the story being interupted, I jumped out of the car with anticipation.
 “Where are we?”
 I asked, only seeing a rushing creek and a few picnic tables.
 “The Sulphur Well, we are at the Sulphur Well, “ he exclaimed as he grinned.

-Learn more about the trip to Sulphur Well next week.
+Learn more about the trip to Sulphur Well in the next installment.

 J. Mark Lowe